 look the same on my printer as it does on your screen, you should see it

 printed anyway (even read, and edit it!), and I can't risk the virus exposure.
 Assignments emailed without prior approval (and those come only under exceptional circumstances) will not be accepted, credited, or even read.

 - Late Penalty: All assignments will have clearly specified and enforced due dates.
 Assignments

 submitted after the beginning of the class in which they are due will typically lose five

-percentage points (one half letter grade) per day, to a maximum of 20% penalty and a maximum of four weeks late.
-(That is, you could submit a homework as late as four weeks late, and receive a 20% penalty rather than taking a zero.
+percentage points (one half letter grade) per class meeting, to a maximum of 20% penalty and a maximum of four meetings late.
+(That is, you could submit a homework as late as four meetings late and receive a 20% penalty rather than taking a zero.
 I'd rather you at least try than penalize without limit!)
-Nothing may be submitted beyond the last day of class, of course.
+Nothing may be submitted beyond the last class meeting, of course.